Ceres Power (LON:CWR) Shares Down 10.4% – Time to Sell?

-Separately, Jefferies Financial Group reiterated a “buy” rating and set a GBX 460 target price on shares of Ceres Power in a research report on Friday, November 7th.
-Two investment analysts have rated the stock with a Buy rating, According to data from MarketBeat.com, Ceres Power currently has a consensus rating of “Buy” and a consensus target price of GBX 400.
+Separately, Jefferies Financial Group reaffirmed a “buy” rating and issued a GBX 460 price target on shares of Ceres Power in a research note on Friday, November 7th.
+Two analysts have rated the stock with a Buy rating, According to MarketBeat.com, Ceres Power presently has an average rating of “Buy” and an average price target of GBX 400.

-Ceres Power (LON:CWR – Get Free Report) last released its earnings results on Friday, September 26th.
-The company reported GBX (10.14) earnings per share (EPS) for the quarter.
-Ceres Power had a negative net margin of 101.69% and a negative return on equity of 22.96%.
-Analysts expect that Ceres Power Holdings plc will post -12.4426979 EPS for the current fiscal year.
+Ceres Power (LON:CWR – Get Free Report) last posted its earnings results on Friday, September 26th.
+The company reported GBX (10.14) EPS for the quarter.
+Ceres Power had a negative return on equity of 22.96% and a negative net margin of 101.69%.
+As a group, analysts expect that Ceres Power Holdings plc will post -12.4426979 earnings per share for the current fiscal year.

 Ceres Power Company Profile